-You have a long hike in a couple of weeks, and what should you expect?
-Will you able to cover those 50 or 100 miles that you’ve set out to hike?
+You’re going on a long hike in a couple of weeks.
+What should you expect?
+Will you be able to cover the 50 or 100 miles that you’ve set out to hike?

 Depends on how far you will be able to hike per day.

-How far can you really hike in a day though?
+How far can you hike in a day, though?

 If you are a newbie, then this question probably worries you.
 And it’s a pretty important question to answer to be fair if you want to prepare for the journey properly.